MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 The desktop flows connector actions contains a new priority parameter under the Advanced options section.

 Available priorities are High and Normal (the default value).
 This value can also be passed dynamically using the custom value parameter.
-Every time the desktop flow is triggered, it will be executed with the priority that has been set.
+Every time the desktop flow is triggered, it's executed with the priority that has been set.

   ![Screenshot of a cloud flow using the Run a flow built with Power Automate Desktop action.](media\monitoring\monitor-desktop-flow-queues-1.png)